Paulwhy2/Paulwhy2.github.io/README.md

 ## Safety

 ### Hypothermia
-Dang, that water is cold!
+Dang, that water is cold in the winter!

 Open water swimmers can get hypothermia.
 In a mild case you will have the shivers and your lips will feel numb, it's a bit difficult to form words.
 In more severe cases you will shiver for hours after a swim, even while you stand in a hot shower.
 It is strange, because your body gets used to the cold during a swim and the water might start to feel warmish, while your hands start to feel like claws.
 When you get out, initially you may feel fine, but 10 minutes later you are shivering uncontrollably and not thinking clearly.
 These are signs of hypothermia.